MinightDev/Chordy-Music-App/README.md

 ## Features

 - Search for songs by entering keywords.
-- Download songs from YouTube and convert them to MP3 format.
+- Download songs and convert them to MP3 format.
 - Play, pause, and stop music playback.
 - Adjust volume using a slider.
 - Navigate between previous and next songs.